Big guy, big catch: Vea TD leads Bucs past Falcons 35-22

 INJURY REPORT

-Buccaneers: LB White was ordered off the field by the officials early in the second half after a helmet-to-helmet hit with teammate Andrew Adams.
-White was evaluated by medical personnel and returned. ...
+Buccaneers: LB White was able to return after being ordered off the field by the officials early in the second half after a helmet-to-helmet hit with teammate Andrew Adams. ...
 DL Beau Allen (stinger) and CB Sean Murphy-Bunting (knee) were injured in the second half.

 Falcons: WR Julio Jones sustained a shoulder injury in the first half but finished with five catches for 68 yards, going past Calvin Johnson for 30th place on the NFL’s career receiving list with 11,681 yards.